kedacore/keda/tests/README.md

     After `utils/setup_test.go` is done, we expect to have KEDA setup in the `keda` namespace.

 - **Tests:** Currently there are only scaler tests in `tests/scalers/`.
 Each test is kept in its own package.
-This is to prevent conflicting variable declarations for commoly used variables (**ex -** `testNamespace`).
+This is to prevent conflicting variable declarations for commonly used variables (**ex -** `testNamespace`).
 Individual scaler tests are run in parallel, but tests within a file can be run in parallel or in series.
 More about tests below.

 - **Global cleanup:** This is done in [`utils/cleanup_test.go`](utils/cleanup_test.go).
 It cleans up all the resources created in `utils/setup_test.go`.